The Principles of Diffusion Models: Change-of-Variable Formula: From Deterministic Maps to Stochastic Flows

 \section{Change-of-Variable Formula: \\From Deterministic Maps to Stochastic Flows}

-In this section, we aim to demystify the continuity equation and the Fokker--Planck equation by drawing analogies to the classic change-of-variable formula from calculus.
+In this section, we aim to demystify the continuity equation and the Fokker-Planck equation by drawing analogies to the classic change-of-variable formula from calculus.
 We begin with the familiar single-variable case, extend it to the multivariate setting and to probability densities (\Cref{subsec:cov-det}), then generalize to compositions of bijective maps whose continuous-time limit leads to the continuity equation (\Cref{subsec:cov-continuity-eq}).
-Finally, we incorporate stochasticity by introducing random noise, which naturally extends the continuity equation to the Fokker--Planck equation (\Cref{subsec:cov-fpe}).
+Finally, we incorporate stochasticity by introducing random noise, which naturally extends the continuity equation to the Fokker-Planck equation (\Cref{subsec:cov-fpe}).